Ripser/ripser/README.md

   - less than 1000 lines of code in a single C++ file
   - no external dependencies (optional support for Google's [sparsehash])

-Currently, Ripser outperforms other codes ([Dionysus], [DIPHA], [GUDHI], [Perseus], [PHAT]) by a factor of at least 40 in computation time and a factor of at least 15 in memory efficiency.
+Currently, Ripser outperforms other codes ([Dionysus], [DIPHA], [GUDHI], [Perseus], [PHAT]) by a factor of more than 40 in computation time and a factor of more than 15 in memory efficiency.
 (Note that [PHAT] does not contain code for generating Vietoris–Rips filtrations).

 Input formats currently supported by Ripser: